jgalligan1993/Generating-Trend-Indicators-in-kdb/wp (1).md

 bollB[wpData;20;`KRAKEN;`BTC_USD]
 ```
 ## Force Index
 The Force Index is a technical indicator that measures the amount of power behind a price move.
 It uses price and volume to assess the force behind a move or a possible turning point.
 The technical indicator is an unbounded oscillator that oscillates between a negative and positive value.
 There are three essential elements to stock price movement-direction, extent and volume.
-The Force Index combines all three in this oscillator.
+The Force Index combines all three in this oscillator[^7].

 |![Force Index Graph][forceIndex]|
 |:--:|